The Next Wave: Applying Lessons Learned from Opioids and PolyDrug Critical Incidents in Addressing Emerging Drug Threat

 Tuesday, November 12th, 2019 1:00:00 PM ET – 2:00:00 PM ET

 Duration: 1 hour(s)

-Presenter Dr. Barry Logan provided a comprehensive overview of current drugs of abuse relating to prevalence and ingestion combinations in post-mortem and human performance populations, and he will discuss threats posed to users by those substances.
+Presenter Dr. Barry Logan provided a comprehensive overview of current drugs of abuse relating to prevalence and ingestion combinations in post-mortem and human performance populations and discussed threats posed to users by those substances.
 Dr. Logan’s presentation highlighted the rapid pace and unpredictable patterns of substance origination, combination and ingestion usage trends, and challenges posed by veiled and latent threats such as those associated with the vaping adulteration crisis.
-Dr. Logan described novel psychoactive substance identifications made by the Center for Forensic Science Research and Education through the third quarter of 2019 and will share data on how those substances have contributed to morbidity and mortality.
+Dr. Logan described novel psychoactive substance identifications made by the Center for Forensic Science Research and Education through the third quarter of 2019 and shared data on how those substances have contributed to morbidity and mortality.

 Detailed Learning Objectives:

 1) Discuss the breadth, diversity, and array of substance and substance combinations as well as the latest trends in novel psychoactive substances contributing to our current substance abuse pandemic.